Coding-Gymnasium/mapquest_static_map_api/README.md

 **Notes:**
 <b>Please work on this repo, committing your work.
 When complete please zip the repo back up and email it to jwindholtz@everfi.com</b>
 <b>Preferrably try to complete this within 7 days of receipt.
 Please don't spend more then 2 hours on this take home project.

+Nico's notes:
+After reviewing the code I decided to have a transfer create an enrollment.
+Transfer should have what enrollment needs: student, school, cohort, starting date, and ending date.

+Tasks:
+1. add pry to gemfile to inspect code.
+2. Create a transfer object, controller, and view.
+I'll try to stay as close as possible to the existing code for consistency.
+  a.
+Transfer object
+  b.
+Controller/routes
+  c.
+Views new, show.